Tuesday, 27 December 2011

 Besides handsets, worldwide standards of 3G also had to be mutually agreed upon by worldwide technical and commercial bodies.
 Everything would have to come together in order to grease future action.
 Nobody wanted a repeat of the video tape war between VHS and Betamax.

 Someone also had to figure out the "killer app" that would draw users to 3G, much as email did for office intranets and the internet.
 Could the killer app be video calls?

-As it turned out, 3G was more about getting the bandwidth to surf the internet.
+As it turned out, 3G was more about getting the bandwidth to surf the Internet.
 Having large capacity memory cards so phone users could playback their music and videos.
-Having a longer lasting battery so the handset would spend less time charging and more time serving up apps.
+Having a longer lasting battery so the handset would spend less time charging and more time serving up talk-time and in time, apps.

 Yes, like a newborn, the 3G monster required not just a single thing but a host of stuff to thrive.
 It took 10 years for 3G to learn to walk, now to run.
 Soon people will start calling it 4G.
 Monster handsets have already evolved, featuring two heads instead of one.
 What else will we see?
 Can we wean ourselves off its pervasive and invasive presence?
 Will the cloud feed this monster or tame it?
 Will wi-fi inspire it to gobble up and spew more things out?

 I started out with a Nokia 6150 in 1998.
-It had a postage stamp greyscale LCD screen and simple SMS text.
+It had a postage stamp greyscale LCD screen and simple SMS texting.
 A popular game was Snake.
 The handset was the size of a banana.
 Now I own a compact Motorola Android phone.
-It has 8GB of memory, a sliding keyboard and allows me to do video calls, surf, play Chinese chess, snap a picture to take part in a contest, and read e-books.
+It has 8GB of memory, a sliding keyboard and a touch screen that allows me to make video calls, surf the Web, play Chinese chess, snap a picture to take part in a contest or read e-books.
 It's even faster than my computer in 1998.
 What a one-eyed monster of a handset it is.
 A monster, I tell you.

 Next story: Workshop Days